DanyCaissy/SetFlairByKarma/setflairbykarma/README.md

-SetFlairByKarma (deprecated)
+SetFlairByKarma
 ======

-EDIT: Now deprecated due to changes in the PRAW API Wrapper
+EDIT: Now deprecated due to changes in the PRAW API Wrapper.
+A new version is maintained by SofaAssassin: https://github.com/sofaworks/cscqflairbot

 This bot allows you to assign flair to users in your subreddit based on their karma.
 You can assign both their flair_text and their flair_css.
 _______